swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 # Licenses

-Note that CellRanger is subject to a [custom license](https://github.com/10XGenomics/cellranger/blob/master/LICENSE).
+Note that Cell Ranger is subject to a [custom license](https://github.com/10XGenomics/cellranger/blob/master/LICENSE).
 Most notably, it can only be used with 10X technology.
-Any use of these workflows that use these cellRanger must adhere to that license.
+Any use of these workflows that use these Cell Ranger must adhere to that license.

 An alternative option is the STARsolo, distributed under an MIT license.